Computationally efficient inference for latent position network models: Experiments

 Here, $\beta\in \mathbb{R}$, $\theta\in \mathbb{R}$, and $d$ denotes the Euclidean distance between the two latent positions.

 A priori, the latent positions are IID variables distributed according to a truncated Gaussian, as shown in \eqref{eq:prior_z_1}.
+The proposal distributions used in the sampling procedures are also truncated Gaussians, defined as random walks over the parameter space, but we note that other proposals may be considered.
 We fix both the threshold parameter $S$ and the standard deviation $\gamma$ to $1$.
-This choice does not hinder the flexibility of the model; in fact, the likelihood parameter $\theta$ directly regulates the contribution given by the latent space.
+This choice does not hinder the flexibility of the model; in fact, the likelihood parameter $\theta$ directly regulates the magnitude of the effect of the latent space.
 In other words, $e^{\theta}$ may simply be considered as the standard deviation for the latent positions.
 The likelihood parameters $\beta$ and $\theta$ are assumed to be independent a priori, and both distributed according to non-informative Gaussian priors with fixed large standard deviations.

-We note that the model specification considered does not completely satisfy \ref{assumption_bounded_support} and \ref{assumption_bounded_prior}, since, for example, the supports of $\beta$ and $\theta$ are not bounded.
-However, we argue that large values of these parameters correspond to degenerate LPMs, that are of little interest in practical situations.
+We note that the model specification considered does not completely satisfy Assumption \ref{assumption_bounded_support}, since, for example, the supports of $\beta$ and $\theta$ are not bounded.
+However, we argue that large values of these parameters correspond to degenerate LPMs, which are of little interest in practical situations, and highly unlikely to occur.
 In other words, the extreme values of the LPM parameters do not play a role and do not affect the MCMC estimation unless the observed graph is degenerate or near-degenerate.